 vibration and thermal tests.

-tribological lifetime test on life critical components.
+tribological lifetime test on life critical items.

 Verification test specified in requirement 4.8.3.2.2a need not be performed if the customer agrees that the test available data from previous space application can be used instead.